studentyaoshi/etwas/README.md

 > - [**Plink**](http://zzz.bwh.harvard.edu/plink/epidetails.shtml)
 > - [**FUSION**](http://gusevlab.org/projects/fusion/)
 > - [**R**](https://www.r-project.org/)
 >	- R packages: glmnet, doParallel.

+## Schematic of ETWAS
+### Heritability
+Our current study is based on the premise that gene expression is heritable.
+Considering the heritability genes typically enriched for trait associations, we estimated gene expression heritability and only focused on the significantly heritable genes in further analyses.